Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

 # Object Model

+> currently, most object model values are for reading only and cannot be modified by accessing the object model.
+Most information is comparable to calling M669
+{.is-info}

 The following description allows manipulating parameters of robot kinematics directly.
 Care should be taken for
 * parameters which are connected